1711 Old Hillsboro Rd . Franklin, TN

 Walnut Hill was then inherited by daughter, Willie May Glass Polk (1880-1950), at her marriage to William Julius Polk (1875-1956) in 1899.
 The Polks resided there until 1908, then moved to a new home on 3rd Ave in Franklin.
 While Walnut Hill was destroyed in a 1918 tornado, the Polk family continued land ownership until 1956.

-In 1958, Claude W. Callicott and Catharine Hardy Dorris Callicott bought the 700 acre property for the land only since the house had been destroyed in 1918 by a tornado.
-Callicott rebuilt the home and renamed it Eventide because of the tranquility and peace he expected.
+In 1958, Claude W. Callicott and Catharine Hardy Dorris Callicott bought the 700 acre property for the land only since the house had been heavily damaged in 1918 by a tornado.
+The front porch and most of the second floor were destroyed.
+The Callicotts rebuilt the home and renamed it Eventide because of the tranquility and peace he expected.
 In the mid-1970s, son Clint Callicott (1949-2015) and wife Carolyn took over the farm operation and inherited the property.
 He became a long-serving Williamson County executive - including Mayor from 1998-2002.
 He helped form the Williamson County Parks and Recreation system and the Ag Expo Park.
 In 2014, the Callicott Arena at the Ag Center was named in his honor.
 Clint also served eight years as a Tennessee legislator.
 At some point, the Callicotts sold Eventide in 2000.
 In 2022, the property was known as Walnut Hill again and on the market.
-See Pleasant Hill

 Sources: